wri/terramatch-microservices/README.md

   import "../../../instrument-sentry";
   ```
   - Add the `SentryModule` and `SentryGlobalFilter` to your main `app.module.ts`.
 See an existing service for an example.
+- Set up REPL access:
+  - Copy `repl.ts` from an existing service
+  - Add the `build-repl` and `repl` targets to `project.json`, copying and modifying (update service name) from an existing service.
+  - Copy and modify (update service name) `repl.webpack.config.js` from an existing service
 - In your `.env` and `.env.local.sample`, add `_PORT` for the new service
 - In `api-gateway-stack.ts`, add the new service and namespace to `V3_SERVICES`
 - In your local web repo, follow directions in `README.md` for setting up a new service.
   - This step can be skipped for services that will not be used by the FE website.
 - For deployment to AWS:
-  - Add a Dockerfile in the new app directory.
-A simple copy and modify from user-service is sufficient
   - Add the new service name to the "service" workflow input options in `deploy-service.yml`
   - Add a new job to `deploy-services.yml` to include the new services in the "all" service deployment workflow.
     - Make sure to update the `check-services` step and follow the pattern for the `if` conditions on the individual service deploy jobs.